sulyi/BiD-The-Gutter-Syndicate/Calvus-"The Moth"-Grieg/Calvus-The_Moth-Grieg.md

 - "The river follows the moon, but the wise beast knows when to swim against the current."

 - ~~"The wolf that leads from the front starves last, but the one who lingers is the first to be forgotten."~~

+### About stealth

+- “A whisper to the wrong ear is a dagger to your own throat.”

+- “The sea keeps no footprints, and neither should you.”

+- “The shadow moves first, the man follows after.”

+- “Never chase the flickering light; it leads only to hungry mouths.”

+- “Three tongues weave a rope strong enough to hang a king.”

+- “The sky is empty, but the storm is already listening.”